 Under the Sex Discrimination Ordinance (SDO), it is unlawful for a person to sexually harass another person in the course of providing goods, facilities or services.
-Sexual harassment is unwanted sexual attention, including inappropriate touching, gestures or remarks.
+Sexual harassment is unwanted conduct of a sexual nature, including inappropriate touching, gestures or remarks.
 In this case, a reasonable person could anticipate that the doctor's behaviour would make his patient feel offended, humiliated, or intimidated.

 The EOC arranged a conciliation meeting during which both parties agreed to resolve the complaint.
-Other than expressing apology in writing, the doctor agreed to pay Ah Fa monetary compensation for injury to her feelings.
+Besides expressing apology in writing, the doctor agreed to make a monetary payment to Ah Fa.